bendmorris/rdf-treestore/README.md

 ### DendroPy

-For working with Nexus files, then you will also need to install DendroPy:
+BioPython currently has issues with Nexus file parsing.
+Until this can be resolved, we are circumventing the issue by using DendroPy, so you'll need to install that as well:

     sudo pip install dendropy